MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Tasks/Emoji_Task/Emoji_Task.md

 # Emoji Task

-**YOUR MISSION:** Apply what you have learned about coding shapes to generate an emoji that represents you.
+Apply what you have learned about coding shapes in CMU Graphics to code an emoji that represents you.

 ## Requirements:

-1. Your emoji represents you.
+1. Create an emoji that represents you.
 It is up to you to determine how...be creative!

-2. Your emoji code includes **all** of the following functions:
+2. In your code, call **all** of the following functions:
     * [ ] [Rect()](https://academy.cs.cmu.edu/docs/rect)
     * [ ] [Circle()](https://academy.cs.cmu.edu/docs/circle)
     * [ ] [Oval()](https://academy.cs.cmu.edu/docs/oval)